 Taking the time to set a budget early on will save you from unexpected costs in the future.
 From reserving space to shipping materials, the cost of a trade show extends beyond the price of your exhibit.
 To get started, check out Nimlok’s Budget Worksheet to stay on track.

 Once the budget has been set, explore a wide variety of fundraising options for supplemental funding.
-Many small businesses qualify for an Individual Development Account (IDA) matched savings grant.
+You may want to Take out a small business loan.
+Alternatively, many small businesses qualify for an Individual Development Account (IDA) matched savings grant.
 IDA funds can be used for a variety of reasons, including exhibiting at trade shows.
 An IDA grant is given to low-or-moderate-income small businesses, and is intended to assist recipients with cash-match financial assistance programs.

 Each IDA provider has different criteria for which businesses qualify for funds, how much money a recipient must save and how much money the IDA provider is willing to match.
 Do your homework to determine if a grant is the right fit for your business before applying.